JayeClissold/unep/readme.md

 - I'm using port 5001 for API.
 Mac Airplay is now using port 5000 for some reason.
 - The chat history is stored in the Flask session which uses cookies by default.
 Long conversations will exceed the cookie size limit so I'd recommend using Redis or a database for storage.
-- For production, you would remove the Flask development environment settings
+- For production, you would remove the Flask development environment settings.
 - Normally, I'd use Typescript so that the code is more self-documenting than this but I opted for Javascript for simplicity here.
 I've been a bit more verbose with commenting than I normally would because of this.